-Subtract the amount on line B10 from the amount on line B4.
-If the result is a negative number, enter the result in brackets.
-Also, enter the result on Form 141AZ, line 8.
+Subtract the amount on line B10 from the amount on line B4 and enter the difference.
+Also, enter the difference on Form 141AZ, line 8.

 Schedule C - Fiduciary Adjustment Allocation

 Use Schedule C to determine the allocation of the shares of the Arizona fiduciary adjustment.
 This adjustment is divided among the beneficiaries and the fiduciary in proportion to their share of the federal distributable net income.
 If there is no federal distributable net income, each beneficiary's share of the adjustment is in proportion to each share of the estate or trust income distributed.
 Any balance of the adjustment not allocated to the beneficiaries is allocable to the fiduciary.